emunozh/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 The Construction and Material module of the ADE Energy characterizes physically the building construction parts, detailing their structure and specifiying their thermal and optical properties.

 As its central object `Construction` inherits from class `_CityObject`, all similar objects, can be described by means of construction and materials.

-Given that the nature of this module is not domain-specific, it can be used beyond energy-related applications (e.g. in statics, acoustics etc.)
+Given that the nature of this module is not domain-specific, it can be used beyond energy-related applications (e.g. in statics, acoustics etc.).

 ## Construction